OU Supercomputing Center for Education & Research

 Panelists:

-Prentice Bisbal, National Center for Atmospheric Research
+Prentice Bisbal, NSF National Center for Atmospheric Research

 Zach Gerstner, Clemson U